Hepatitis C in pregnancy

-It is a liver infection caused by the hepatitis C virus.
+Hepatitis C is a liver infection caused by a virus.

 What are the symptoms?

 People who have the virus in their liver for more than 6 months are known as hepatitis C carriers.
-Most carriers live for many years without major health problems, but some develop severe liver damage (cirrhosis) and cancer of the liver.
-These complications usually happen many years after the person first gets infected with hepatitis C.
+Most carriers live for many years without major health problems, but some develop severe liver damage (cirrhosis) or cancer of the liver.
+These complications usually happen many years after a person first gets infected with hepatitis C.